reqbeam/reqbeam/docs/cli docs/PM-ALIAS.md

 ## Backward Compatibility

-The full `postmind` command continues to work exactly as before.
+The full `reqbeam` command continues to work exactly as before.
 Both commands:
-- Share the same configuration (`~/.postmind/`)
+- Share the same configuration (`~/.reqbeam/`)
 - Use the same authentication
 - Access the same data
 - Produce identical output